Community Service Program

-Offenders may also complete community service hours at community events that are scheduled throughout the year.
-BCAPPD staff will advise offenders of upcoming events.
+Defendants may also complete community service hours at community events that are scheduled throughout the year.
+BCAPPD staff will advise defendants of upcoming events.
 Those on ARD may contact our office for community service opportunities.

 Questions concerning the Bucks County Adult Probation and Parole Department's Community Service Program can be directed to our offices.